Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's 10 games this season, it has six wins against the spread.
+- New Mexico State has six wins against the spread in 10 games this year.

-- This year, the Aggies are winless against the spread when entering a game as an underdog of 36 points or more.
+- The Aggies have yet to cover the spread this year when underdogs by 36 points or more.

-- New Mexico State's games this season have hit the over on five of 10 set point totals (50%).
+- New Mexico State's games this year have gone over the total in five out of 10 opportunities (50%).

-- New Mexico State is 5-0 against the spread and 1-4 overall when the team puts up more than 22.8 points.
+- New Mexico State is 5-0 against the spread and 1-4 overall in games when it puts up more than 22.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.